POET Technologies (CVE:PTK) Shares Up 18.1% – What’s Next?

-Separately, Northland Capmk upgraded shares of POET Technologies to a “strong-buy” rating in a research note on Monday, November 18th.
+Separately, Northland Capmk upgraded POET Technologies to a “strong-buy” rating in a research note on Monday, November 18th.

 Insider Activity

 In other news, Senior Officer Vivek Rajgarhia sold 5,000 shares of POET Technologies stock in a transaction on Wednesday, December 11th.
-The shares were sold at an average price of C$7.24, for a total value of C$36,219.00.
-Also, Director James Lee sold 25,000 shares of POET Technologies stock in a transaction on Monday, November 25th.
-The shares were sold at an average price of C$6.95, for a total transaction of C$173,712.50.
+The stock was sold at an average price of C$7.24, for a total value of C$36,219.00.
+Also, Director James Lee sold 25,000 shares of the stock in a transaction on Monday, November 25th.
+The shares were sold at an average price of C$6.95, for a total value of C$173,712.50.
 Company insiders own 0.82% of the company’s stock.

 POET Technologies Inc designs, develops, manufactures, and sells discrete and integrated opto-electronic solutions in Canada, the United States, Singapore, and China.
 The company offers integration solutions based on the POET Optical Interposer, a novel platform that allows the seamless integration of electronic and photonic devices into a single multi-chip module using advanced wafer-level semiconductor manufacturing techniques.